 New York State Private School Champion Wrestler- 125lb weight class

-Ivy League Wrestling Champion and MVP of tournament- 125 lbs weight class
+Ivy League Wrestling Champion and MVP of the tournament- 125 lbs weight class

 National Private School Wrestling Tournament- 8th place

-He continued competing on the collegiate level, running Track and Field at Wesleyan University, CT.
+He continued competing at the collegiate level, running Track and Field at Wesleyan University, CT.